 Longer vision recovery than LASIK

-May need to use eyedrops for 3 months or longer
+May need to use eye drops for 3 months or longer

 Risk of corneal scarring or haze

-Risk of temporary or permanent dry eye
+Risk of short-term (temporary) or long-lasting (permanent) dry eye

 Risk of night vision problems, such as halos, glare, or starbursts